Backbase/DeferredResources/README.md

 val deferredPlurals: DeferredPlurals = deferredFormattedPlurals.withFormatArgs("million")
 ```
 #### Auxiliary type(s)
-`FormattedDeferredText` is a type that wraps a `DeferredFormattedString`.
-This is useful for when
+`FormattedDeferredText` is a type that wraps a `DeferredFormattedString` and it's relevant
-the format arguments are determined at the declaration site rather than the resolution site.
+arguments.
+This is useful when the format arguments are determined at the declaration site rather
+than the resolution site.

 ```kotlin
 val formattedString = DeferredFormattedString.Constant("%s and %s")